infiniteflight/infiniteflight-docs/atc-guide/ground/taxi.md

 Step 3

-: If it is clear, tap "Taxi to > [Select RWY]".
-In all other cases tap "Hold Position"
+: Tap "Taxi to > [Select RWY]"

+Tip

+: Dependant on traffic, a taxi command may need to be immediately followed with progressive taxi or give way instructions